 4.4 Dust

-Though our baseline model includes grains (with a dust sublimation function adopted as described in §3.1.3), we have not yet analyzed the sensitivity of our LOC model to dust.
-Figure 7display the equivalent widths across the LOC plane for selected UV, optical, and IR emission lines comparing our baseline model to an entirely dust-free model.
+Though our baseline model includes grains with a dust sublimation function adopted (§3.1.3), we have not yet analyzed the sensitivity of our LOC model to dust.
+Figure 7 displays the equivalent widths across the LOC plane for selected UV, optical, and IR emission lines comparing our baseline model to an entirely dust-free model.

 Note that for Figure 7, we have changed the contour plot scale from 8 ≤ log(φH) ≤ 22 to 8 ≤ log(φH) ≤ 17 due to the effects of dust sublimation (discussed in §3.2).
 This revised scale allows us to only highlight the regions where we adopt full dust abundances (log(φH) < 18).

 General Features

-Most of the emission lines we track maintain their shape across the LOC plane, only changing slightly in their range of emission (the range of ionization parameters over which they emit broadens slightly with the removal of dust).
+Most of the emission lines we track maintain their shape across the LOC plane, with the range of ionization parameters over which they emit broadening slightly with the removal of dust.
 Generally, the effects of dust are most prominent with the UV emission lines and some of the shorter wavelength optical emission lines.
-This observation is consistent with other studies about the effects of dust on the UV emission lines coming from the gas clouds within starburst galaxies (i.e. Heckman et al 1998).
+This observation is consistent with other studies about the effects of dust on the UV emission lines coming from the gas clouds within starburst galaxies (e.g. Heckman et al 1998).
 Lastly, since dust is formed from metals, we see less emission from such metals across our plane when dust is introduced (e.g. Si, Mg, Ne, and Ar).
+[THIS ALSO ROBS THE GAS OF COOLANTS WHICH MEANS Te INCREASES AND WOULD INCREASE METALS EMISSION LINE STRENGTHS.
+HAVE YOU CONFIRMED THIS REASONING IN CLOUDY?]

 4.4.1 UV emission lines

 Many of the equivalent widths of UV emission lines increase with the removal of dust since dust absorption peaks in the UV.
 Specifically, with the removal of grains, the peak equivalent width of N V λ1240 increases 0.4 dex, C IV λ1549 increases 0.6 dex, He II λ1640 increases 0.2 dex, and Si II] λ2335 increases 0.5 dex (Figure 7a, columns c, d, and a).
-One of the most drastic changes among the UV emission lines is shownevidenced by [O V] λ1218, which increases 0.4 dex with the removal of dust, while the region it emits across the LOC plane essentially disappears (Figure 7a, column b),
+One of the most drastic changes among the UV emission lines is shown by [O V] λ1218, which increases 0.4 dex with the removal of dust, while the region it emits across the LOC plane essentially disappears (Figure 7a, column b).

 4.4.2 Optical emission lines

-Overall, when dust is removed, many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear (best seen with sulfur emission lines λ4078 and λ6720Figure 7b, columns c and d).
-The most drastic change in the optical emission lines is evidenced by [Ne V] λ3426 which decreases 0.5 dex with the removal of dust and [Ar IV] λ4740 which decreases 0.8 dex with dust removal (Figure 7b, columns a and d).
+Overall, when dust is removed, many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear, best seen with [S II] λ4078 and [S II] λ6720 (Figure 7b, columns c and d).
+The most drastic change in the optical emission lines is shown by [Ne V] λ3426 which decreases 0.5 dex with the removal of dust and [Ar IV] λ4740 which decreases 0.8 dex with dust removal (Figure 7b, columns a and d).
 [O II] λ3727 increases 0.4 dex with dust removal, while [O III] λ5007 decreases 0.4 dex with dust removal (Figure 7b, columns b and a).
+[I THINK ALL OF DECREASES AND INCREASES SHOULD BE REVERSED IF THE FIGURE IS CORRECT]

 4.4.3 IR emission lines

-There is very little change evidenced by any of the IR emission lines.
-[Ne V] 24.31 µm changes the most, its peak equivalent width decreasing 0.4 dex with the removal of dust (Figure 7c, column c).
-Otherwise, many of the peak log(Wλ) of our IR emission lines (and specifically, IR fine structure emission lines) change by less than 0.2 dex.
+There is very little change shown by any of the IR emission lines.
+[Ne V] 24.31 µm changes the most, its peak equivalent width increasing 0.4 dex with the removal of dust (Figure 7c, column c).
+Otherwise, many of the peak log(Wλ) of our IR emission lines and specifically, IR fine structure emission lines change by less than 0.2 dex.

 5. Analysis